SHIFTING ROOTS

 2. Bleeding Heart

-One of the easiest to grow shade perennials when you live on the Prairies.
-It’s not traditionally used for bouquets, but would be a stunning and unexpected element.
+One of the easiest to grow shade perennials when you live on the prairies.
+It’s not traditionally used for bouquets but makes a stunning and unexpected element.

 3. Columbines